top of page

 Learn how to build basic physics simulations from scratch, using numerical integration, finite difference methods, etc.

-Part IV: Advanced Algorithms
+Part III: Advanced Algorithms

 Advanced topics including signal and image processing, particle-in-cell codes, astronomy data analysis and Monte Carlo simulations will be taught during parallel multi-week seminar sessions